 After all, as B2B businesses move online and start targeting consumers, it only makes sense that retail competitors will also want the added benefit of a broader audience (and the increased profit margins don’t hurt either).

 These scenarios present their own challenges.
 Putting on the wholesaler hat comes with the added responsibilities of procurement, complex orders and pricing, BOM/kitting, to name a few.
 The businesses do have the advantage of being more experienced with branding, user experience and marketing, though — areas that are often challenging to B2B companies expanding to B2C.

-B2B2C: Maximizing your business opportunities
+B2B2C: Cornerstones for maximizing your business opportunities

 Perhaps the business model of the future, business-to-business-to-consumer refers to scenarios with blurred lines.
 As more businesses straddle the line between retail and B2B, it is becoming imperative to have a web store solution that allows them the flexibility to do both, and do them well.

 Below are the key cornerstones for your expansion strategy: